 The new rules could mean that councils UK wide could issue £70 fines for pavement parkers.

 It’s already illegal to park on the pavement in London and some other parts of the UK.
 Scotland’s ban on pavement parking should come into effect from 2023.

-The government is still consulting on the pavement parking ban, but reports say that the decision in England and Wales could be made sometime this year.
+The governments in both England and Wales are still consulting on the pavement parking ban, but reports say that a decision could be made sometime this year.

-In 2022, speed limiters will be mandatory in all new cars.
+Speed limiters are now mandatory in all new cars.

 The speed limiter – known as an Intelligent Speed Assistant system (ISA) – alerts drivers if they’re going too fast.
 If the driver doesn’t slow their speed the car will intervene.

 Drivers can override the speed limiter circumstances, for example if you’re overtaking.
 For more information, take a look at our guide on mandatory speed limiters for 2022.

 A 5 year delay on new smart motorways

 The government will pause smart motorways for 5 years for a full safety review.

 The 5 year pause gives the government and the Department for Transport time to collect in depth data on the safety of smart motorways.